ooni/backend/ooniapi/tests/e2e/README.md

   real internet egress (fine on GitHub Actions runners by default) even though the *backend* calls are fully local.
-- **Anonymous credentials are not exercised end-to-end.** The `miniooni` image now builds the *real* `internal/userauth` staticlib from source (a Rust crate pulled in via probe-cli's own `make userauth`/buildtool - see `miniooni/Dockerfile`), so the client is fully capable of the credentialed submission flow.
-What's still missing is the *server* side:
-  `ooniprobe`'s `/api/v1/manifest` endpoint needs a real S3 bucket
-  (`ANONC_MANIFEST_BUCKET`/`ANONC_MANIFEST_FILE`), which we leave unconfigured. probe-cli's submitter (`engine.Session.NewSubmitter`) gracefully falls back to plain (non-credentialed) submission when the
+- **Anonymous credentials are not exercised end-to-end.** The `miniooni` image builds the *real* `internal/userauth` staticlib (a Rust crate), built from source by default rather than trusting a prebuilt binary blob - see `miniooni/Dockerfile` for the `USERAUTH_MODE` build arg.
+CI (`.github/workflows/test_e2e_miniooni.yml`) runs *both* `USERAUTH_MODE=source` and `USERAUTH_MODE=prebuilt` in its matrix, since a regression in either path is otherwise easy to miss - which is exactly what happened upstream: probe-cli's `userauthVersion` was bumped without updating the from-source path's pinned SHA256, so `USERAUTH_MODE=source` builds fail against probe-cli master until that's fixed there (a patch has been sent upstream, but this harness doesn't wait on it landing - the `source` matrix job going red *is* the harness doing its job).
+This gives miniooni's client fully capable of the credentialed submission flow either way.
+What's still missing is the *server* side: ooniprobe's `/api/v1/manifest` endpoint needs a real S3 bucket (`ANONC_MANIFEST_BUCKET`/`ANONC_MANIFEST_FILE`), which we leave unconfigured. probe-cli's submitter (`engine.Session.NewSubmitter`) gracefully falls back to plain (non-credentialed) submission when the